redhat-cip/dci-openshift-app-agent/README.md

 Conditions in which the issue appeared:

 - dci-openshift-app-agent installed.
-- Execution of dci-openshift-app-agent directly using dci-openshift-app-agent-ctl, with the dci-openshift-app-agent user.
 - Attempt to run a container, using podman, in localhost (e.g. certsuite container for running the Red Hat Best Practices Test Suite for Kubernetes).

 Under these conditions, the error presented is the following (there may be other different errors, but all related to the same issue - lack of IDs available):